The case for demographics

 Demographic analysis is the study of historical and projected changes in population over time that have the power to significantly impact society and economies.
 These trends, which can be predicted with a relatively high degree of certainty, can create exciting opportunities for the active stock-picking investor.

 Unlike macroeconomic cycles and investor sentiment, demographic trends are slow-moving, so their cumulative effects are not properly valued by myopic markets.
-This creates an opportunity for investment strategies like the Fidelity Global Demographics Fund (Managed Fund) that focuses on companies benefitting from these long-term structural changes.
+This creates an opportunity for investment strategies like the Fidelity Global Demographics Fund that focuses on companies benefitting from these long-term structural changes.

 What are demographics?